hexinfra/gorox/hemi/classic/README.md

-Place classic components.
-These components supplement the core components.
+Place preloaded components.
+These components supplement the core components of the Hemi engine.